St. Margaret Church and St. Mary Magdalen Mission

 Christopher’s Place Employment Academy

 Communion services are held every Sunday night for Catholic inmates by our Deacons and other lay ministers.
-Father Matt also visits the detention center to offer the sacrament of reconciliation.

 Respect Life Ministry

 This group will provide information to the Parish on events and news related to Respect Life issues.
 Lead coordinator is Craig Martin.
 October is Respect Life Month, and all life issues are highlighted to the parish each weekend through talks and hand-outs.

 This center offers practical help to those facing a crisis pregnancy through ongoing support, education, referrals and material assistance.
 The parish, Baby Bottle Project, is held during Lent.
 This project benefits Birthright.